-Which Country is Better to Study Abroad?
+Which Country is the best to Study Abroad?
 Australia vs New Zealand

 Studying abroad is a dream come true moment for any student who wishes to broaden their knowledge in the desired field.
-As a student, choosing a country to pursue higher education can be an overwhelming process.
-For students aspiring to study in a multicultural country, Australia or New Zealand would be a great option considering the countries’ people, culture, and top-notch educational institutions.
+As a student, choosing a country to pursue higher education can be an overwhelming process, for instance, Australia vs New Zealand.
+For students aspiring to study in a multicultural country, Australia vs New Zealand scenario would be a great option considering the countries' people, culture, and top-notch educational institutions.

 To make things simpler for you, we have compared country-specific, academic and other vital factors of Australia and New Zealand.
 Sit back and give it a read!